-- Demonstrate an understanding and communicate the appropriate background and context on the problem addressed in the manuscript - Describe any and all methods employed in the study - Characterize, interpret, and critique the results of the data - Summarize and critique overall implications of the study - Rigorously defend his/her critiques on the interpretation of the study
+- Demonstrate an understanding and communicate the appropriate background and context of the problem addressed in the manuscript - Describe all methods employed in the study - Characterize, interpret, and critique the results of the data - Summarize and critique overall implications of the study - Rigorously defend his/her critiques on the interpretation of the study

-3.6.2.4.
-Departmental Comprehensive Committee
+3.7.1.3 Departmental Comprehensive Examination Committee

 The Departmental Comprehensive Examination is administered by a faculty committee consisting of 3 professors, with 1 member designated as the Chair.
-The Graduate Coordinator will appoint the Departmental Comprehensive Examination Committee and the respective Chair, seeking to match faculty within the research area selected by the student.
+The Associate Chair for Graduate Studies will appoint the Departmental Comprehensive Examination Committee and the respective Chair, seeking to match faculty within the research area selected by the student.

 The primary research advisor of the student under examination may not serve on the examination committee.
-As a closed examination, the only faculty that may be present during the examination are the members of the DCE Committee and, potentially, the Associate Chair of Graduate Programs.
+As a closed examination, the only faculty that may be present during the examination are the members of the DCE Committee and, potentially, the Associate Chair for Graduate Studies.